 U.S. Magistrate Judge at U.S. District Court, Southern District of Florida

-Federal judge with experience in eDiscovery matters.
+Federal magistrate judge with experience in eDiscovery and complex litigation.

 Jake Frazier